-The Turkish flag consists of a white vertical crescent moon and a 5-point star centered outside the crescent's opening, set against a red backdrop.
-The flag's design and colors resemble the banner of the Ottoman Empire, Turkey's predecessor state.
+The Turkish flag consists Ωf white vertical crescent moon and a 5point star centered outside the crescent's opening, set against a red backdrop.
+The flag's colors design and resemble the banner of the Ottoman Empire, Turkey's predecessor state.
 The moon and star serve as traditional symbols of Islam, while simultaneously representing the Turkish people.
-In an alternate interpretation, the flag symbolizes a pool of Turkish warriors'

-blood reflecting the moon and a star.
+In an alternate interpretation, the flag symbolizes a pool of Turkish warriors' blood reflecting the moon and a star.